aweeks3/SISRIS/README.md

 # Invited Symposia

-## Annual Meeting of the Association of Southeastern Biologists SISRIS Symposium Schedule (March XX, 2023; Winston-Salem, North Carolina)
+## Annual Meeting of the Association of Southeastern Biologists (March XX, 2023; Winston-Salem, North Carolina)
 * **David Shorthouse**, Agriculture & Agri-Food Canada, Ottawa, Canada.
 "Increasing the surface area of discovery in support of specimen-based research and credit for effort through a roundtrip of links between natural history specimen records and unique identifiers for collectors."
 * **Shawn Zeringue-Krosnick**, Tennessee Tech University.
 "TBD."
 * **Andrea Weeks**, George Mason University.
 "An exception proves the rule: Lena Artz (1891–1976) and her legacy of botanical specimens."